 Just because sugar alcohols boast a lower glycemic impact and fewer calories than other sweeteners doesn't mean they're beneficial for everyone or that you should consume them with reckless abandon.
 "Sugar alcohols can increase our cravings for sweets and provide a delayed response to being satiated or a sense of fullness, as well as recognizing satisfaction," says Robyn Goldberg, RD, an intuitive eating expert in Beverly Hills, California.

-You should also take caution with sugar alcohols if you have a gastrointestinal condition such as irritable bowel syndrome (IBS), Crohn's disease or ulcerative colitis_._ Sugar alcohols can have a laxative effect and can cause gas, bloating and diarrhea if eaten in excess, an October 2016 study in the International Journal of Dentistry found.
+You should also take caution with sugar alcohols if you have a gastrointestinal condition such as irritable bowel syndrome (IBS), Crohn's disease or ulcerative colitis.
+Sugar alcohols can have a laxative effect that can cause gas, bloating and diarrhea if eaten in excess, an October 2016 study in the International Journal of Dentistry found.
 The study also found that xylitol is better tolerated than other sugar alcohols, so it might be worth giving it a try.

 Xylitol is highly toxic to dogs.
 According to a March 2012 study in Veterinary Clinics of North America: Small Animal Practice, xylitol can stimulate excessive insulin secretion in pups, leading to severe hypoglycemia (low blood sugar) and potentially death.
 Scan the ingredient lists in peanut butter, baked goods and other foods if you're sharing them with Fido.